DanielTockan/Skii/README.md

 })
 ```

-The planning phase of the project enabled me to determine the correct relationship type from the offset meaning that no retrospective changes were necessary.
+The planning phase of the project enabled me to determine the correct relationship types from the offset meaning that no retrospective changes were necessary.

 ### Front-end: